Have you recently got the following type of text messages in the name of Zola Ndut from PayPal?

 Table of Contents

 The main motive of these kinds of fraudulent messages is to steal your personal information which they will try to do in the following ways:

 - By asking you to click the malicious link provided on the message, which can hack your device.

 - By tricking you to submit your credentials on the clone sites that look exactly similar to the renowned legit sites but with different domain names.

 - By asking or tricking you to reply to them or call them back.
 If you respond to them, then they will trick you to submit your personal details.

 - And, so on.

 Now you may be thinking about what they will do with your personal information, right?
 Well, they can sell that to third parties and make money out of that.
 If they got your credit card information or other payment processor details, they can directly steal your money.

-Now you know that text messages such as “PayPal: you have sent a payment to Zola Ndut of $9.99 USD.
-You can dispute this payment before 30 minutes at: https://tinyurl .com/5n8xzezt” are nothing other than fake messages.
+Now you know that text messages such as “Simon attempted to deliver today your parcel but no one answered.
+Reschedule & track parcel at: https ://local-depot28 .com” are nothing other than fake messages.
 So, if you want to make your friends and families aware of this scam, then please feel free to share this post through your social media accounts.